Muhammad-Hassan-Farid/Sales-Store-Analysis/README.md

 •Amazon, Flipkart and mynta channels are the max contributing(80%)

-## Final Conculsion to improve Varinda store sales
+## Final Conclusion to improve Varinda store sales
 • Target women customers of age (30-49 yrs) living in Maharashtra, karnataka and Uttar Pradesh by showing ads/offers/coupns available on Amazon, Flipkart and Myntra.